Sunday, December 2, 2012

 On what turned out to be a perfect opener, all the four games in the nine-players round robin tournament ended decisively and the biggest upset was recorded by Hikaru Nakamura of United States who defeated World number two Levon Aronian with black pieces.

+With Nakamura calling the shots, Vladimir Kramnik turned out to be another winner of the day at the expense of world's top woman player Judit Polgar of Hungary.
 The all-decisive-games record was kept intact by a late-benefitting Michael Adams of England against compatriot Gawain Jones.
 World champion Vishwanathan Anand had a rest day in the opener as he drew number one in the official drawing of lots.

 Anna Ushenina is New Women's World Chess Champion

 The 64-players championship ended in a tie-break much like the men’s World Championship earlier this year where Vishwanathan Anand won defeating Boris Gelfand of Israel in the rapid tie-break.
+The Indian challenge in the championship had lasted till the semi-finals where D Harika went down to Stefanova after an intense struggle.

 Speaking about the match, Ushenina did not mince words while calling it a gruelling schedule.
 “The match was very interesting, but we were clearly tired and made many mistakes.
 In the third and fourth games we exchanged blows -- first I took the lead, then Antoaneta equalised the score.
 In the first tie-break game white stood better, but I held a draw.
 In the second game black was slightly worse, but Antoaneta was very short on time, defended inaccurately and gave me a chance to win,” said the new women’s world champion.